 The very notion of revising your points of view can appear blasphemous – your spirituality becomes your prison, and it can be hard to unlearn those things you may have long since outgrown.
 Self-appraisal doesn’t come easily.

-But looping back to the analogy of anecdote of personal brands and the loyalty they inspire.
-You may not want to believe or even hear this, but spiritual information can is and is commodified and can trigger us in the same way that physical products do.
+But looping back to the analogy of anecdotes of personal brands and the loyalty they inspire.
+You may not want to believe or even hear this, but spiritual information can be commodified and can trigger us in the same way that physical products do.